Full Text in Japanese flag

 8. In 107 AD, King Suisho of Itokoku led the remaining kingdoms in northern Kyushu and paid tribute to the Later Han as the "King of Wa" (Book of Later Han).

-11. After 180 AD, the King of Itokoku invaded neighboring regions of Chikugo in northern Kyushu (the Wa kingdom's great unrest).
+11. Around 180 AD, the King of Itokoku invaded neighboring regions of Chikugo in northern Kyushu (the Wa kingdom's Great Unrest).
 Here, "Wa" as recorded in the Later Han referred to Itokoku, a tribute state seen from the Later Han's perspective.
 It did not refer to the entire Japanese archipelago.
-The unrest subsided after 182 AD, when Himiko was welcomed from Hyugami Gorge as queen onto Queen's Mountain (Okusa, Setaka Town, Miyama City, Fukuoka), with the Itokoku king granted overarching administrative inspection over all thirty countries, under the title Daisotsu.
-The Later Han (Lelang Commandery) mediated.